grpc/proposal/A96-retry-otel-stats.md

-Note that even if a client's configured policy doesn't specify a delay between call attempts (eg. a non-fatal status code on a hedged request), it is possible that the CallTracer notices a non-zero delay due to the internal overhead of the retry mechanism.
+Note that even if a client's configured policy doesn't specify a delay between call attempts (eg. a non-fatal status code on a hedged request), it is possible that the CallTracer records a non-zero `grpc.client.call.retry_delay` due to the internal overhead of the retry mechanism.

 ### Stability